 I-TECH's Informatics Team lies within the Health Systems Strengthening division.
-The team, directed by Dr. Bill Lober, has significant capacity in the rapidly expanding field of health informatics for resource-limited clinical settings.
+The team has significant capacity in the rapidly expanding field of health informatics for resource-limited clinical settings.
 I-TECH develops and deploys systems and provides technical assistance and training on electronic medical records, laboratory information management, disease surveillance, national eHealth architecture design, national standards for data transfer and system interoperability, and data use for improved clinical service delivery.

 Since 2005, I-TECH has led the development and nationwide implementation of the iSanté HIV electronic medical record for Haiti, which is now used at over 60 sites in the country and captures data on more than 50,000 patients. iSanté is expanding to capture women’s health and primary care data, and I-TECH is collaborating with Partners in Health, MSPP and CDC on the use of mobile devices to interact with patient records, and on the development of national data standards to support system interoperability.
 I-TECH is working with the National Public Health Reference Laboratory in Haiti (LNSP) to adapt the OpenELIS open-source laboratory information system for use at LNSP and clinical laboratories around the country.